Australian Curriculum Review Cycle and iterative review process

 As part of the review process ACARA engaged the Institute for Social Science Research at The University of Queensland to independently analyse the qualitative and quantitative data gathered via the three feedback channels; online surveys, email submissions and jurisdiction responses.

-To access the current Australian Curriculum Version 8.4, visit the Australian Curriculum website.
+To access the Australian Curriculum Version 8.4, visit the Australian Curriculum website.

 The updated version 9.0 curriculum is available on the new Australian Curriculum Version 9.0 website.